 The Syracuse Architecture graduate program is committed to assisting students in understanding the financial aid resources that are available to them.

-The Syracuse University Office of Financial Aid and Scholarship Programs is located on the main campus in 200 Archbold North.
+The Syracuse University Office of Financial Aid and Scholarship Programs is located on the main campus in 200 Bowne Hall.
 It administers Federal Stafford loans and alternative student loans for graduate students.
 Federally funded financial aid is available to students who are U.S. citizens or eligible non-citizens.
 To determine eligibility students must complete the FAFSA form.

 Academic awards (scholarships, assistantships and fellowships) are administered by the Graduate Architecture Program Office and the Graduate Enrollment Management Center.
 If you would like to be considered for an academic award please contact the Graduate Architecture Program Office.